ivancb/AurumECS/README.md

 # AurumECS
-An experimental C++ ECS library which makes heavy usage of C++11 variadic templates and template metaprogramming to provide a type safe, data-oriented and ownership-based component system, developed with usage in games in mind.
+An experimental C++ ECS library which makes heavy usage of C++11 variadic templates and template metaprogramming to provide a type safe, data-oriented and ownership-based component system, developed with usage in games as its focus.

 Its functionality is split over 3 parts:
 * Components - Small groups of related data, with no actual logic (other than copy or move operations if necessary)